chrismhodgson/nextjs-pfrac/data/_pages/competitions/senior-winter-handicap.md

 ---
 #### Philip Senior Winter Handicap

-The club winter handicap is a series of 6 races on Thursday evenings (note change from Tuesday evenings) running from September to Christmas, organised by [Keith Gordon](mailto:keithHgordon@me.com).
+The club winter handicap is a series of 6 races on Thursday evenings from September to Christmas, organised by [Keith Gordon](mailto:keithHgordon@me.com).
 It starts at 18:45 on the dates below, at [Penistone Leisure Centre](https://maps.app.goo.gl/HVB75oP8BDZY4eDZ6), and is open to all senior members of the club.

 From 2022 the competition has been named after Philip Senior, who died in 2020.
 Phil never ran but was a great supporter of the club when it was first formed and was made a life member.
 He was always at our races helping timekeeping or recording numbers.
-Pauline, Phil's wife, used to run with the club, before serving as the club's treasurer for many years, and their son Michael, as a teenager, ran some fantastic times and still holds some club records.
-Phil helped set the winter handicap up when it was first run and organised it and did the handicapping for quite a few years.
+Pauline, Phil's wife, used to run with the club, before serving as the club's treasurer for many years, and their son Michael, as a teenager, ran some fantastic times and still holds several club records.
+Phil helped set the winter handicap up when it was first run, organised it and did the handicapping for quite a few years.

-#### Dates for 2025
+#### Dates for 2026

 | Race | Date         | Winner             | Runners |
 | :--: | ------------ | ------------------ | :-----: |